PoorHttp/PoorWSGI/doc/documentation.rst

         if req.method_number == state.METHOD_POST:
             factory = StorageFactory('./upload')
             try:
-                req.form = request.FieldStorage(
+                parser = FieldStorageParser(
-                    req,
+                    req.input, req.heades,
                     keep_blank_values=app.keep_blank_values,
                     strict_parsing=app.strict_parsing,
                     file_callback=factory.create)
+                req.form = parser.parser()
             except Exception as e:
                 req.log_error(e)

 CachedInput
 ~~~~~~~~~~~

-When HTTP Forms are base64 encoded, FieldStorage use readline on request input
+When HTTP Forms are base64 encoded, FieldStorageParser use readline on request
-file.
+input file.
 This is not so optimal.
-So there is CachedInput class, which is returned
+So there is CachedInput class, which
+is returned as wrapper around ``wsgi.input`` file.

 Proccess variables
 ~~~~~~~~~~~~~~~~~~